SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 ## Transfer Reject

-The Transfer Reject request message is not used for REPP and the response message is the same as for the Transfer Cancel command.
+The Transfer Reject request message is not used for RPP and the response message is the same as for the Transfer Cancel command.

 ## Transfer Approve

-The Transfer Approve request message is not used for REPP and the response message is the same as for the Transfer Cancel command.
+The Transfer Approve request message is not used for RPP and the response message is the same as for the Transfer Cancel command.

 ## Update